Foreign tax credit

 Incentives under CREATE

-- Income tax holiday (“ITH”) for four (4) to seven (7) years, depending on the combination of both location and industry priorities, as determined in the SIPP
+- Income tax holiday (ITH) for four to seven years, depending on the combination of both location and industry priorities, as determined in the SIPP.

 - ITH shall be followed by:

-- a 10-year 5% Special Corporate Income Tax (“SCIT”) on gross income in lieu of all national and local taxes or enhanced deductions (“ED”), at the option of the qualified exporters
+- A ten-year 5% special CIT on gross income in lieu of all national and local taxes or enhanced deductions, at the option of the qualified exporters.

-- five-year ED for qualified domestic market enterprises
+- Five-year enhanced deductions for qualified domestic market enterprises.

-- Subject to certain conditions, the additional deductions or ED list are as follows:
+- Subject to certain conditions, the additional deductions or enhanced deductions list are as follows:

-- NOLCO during the first three (3) years from the start of commercial operations may be claimed for the next five (5) consecutive years immediately after such loss.
+- Net operating loss carry over during the first three years from the start of commercial operations may be claimed for the next five consecutive years immediately after such loss.

-- Customs duty exemption for importations of capital equipment, raw materials, spare parts, or accessories; and
+- Customs duty exemption for importations of capital equipment, raw materials, spare parts, or accessories.

 - VAT exemption on importation and VAT zero-rating on domestic purchases.

-- Additional three (3) years ITH shall be granted to projects or activities of registered entities prior to the effectivity of CREATE, or under the incentive system when such entities relocated from the NCR.
+- Additional three years ITH shall be granted to projects or activities of registered entities prior to the effectivity of CREATE, or under the incentive system when such entities relocate from the National Capital Region (NCR).
 For the second classification, the ITH period shall only commence at the completion of the relocation of operations.

-The period of availment shall commence from the actual start of commercial operations with the registered business enterprise availing of the tax incentives within three (3) years from the date of registration, unless otherwise provided in the SIPP.
+The period of availment shall commence from the actual start of commercial operations, with the registered business enterprise availing of the tax incentives within three years from the date of registration, unless otherwise provided in the SIPP.

-Entities that are registered with the investment promotion agencies (IPAs) which are still enjoying incentives prior to the effectivity of the CREATE Law will be allowed to continue the said enjoyment subject to the following rules:
+Entities that are registered with the investment promotion agencies (IPAs) that are still enjoying incentives prior to the effectivity of the CREATE Law will be allowed to continue the said enjoyment, subject to the following rules:

-- Those granted only an ITH prior the effectivity of CREATE shall be allowed to continue with its availment for the remaining period.
+- Those granted only an ITH prior to the effectivity of CREATE shall be allowed to continue with their availment for the remaining period.

 - Those that have been granted the ITH but have not yet availed of the incentive upon the effectivity of CREATE may use the ITH for the period specified in the terms and condition of their registration.

-- Those granted ITH prior to effectivity of CREATE and are entitled to 5% tax on gross income earned (“GIE”) after the ITH shall be allowed to continue to avail of the 5% GIE incentive for 10 years.
+- Those granted ITH prior to effectivity of CREATE and entitled to 5% tax on gross income earned after the ITH shall be allowed to continue to avail of the 5% gross earned income incentive for ten years.

-- Those availing of the 5% tax on GIE prior the effectivity of CREATE shall be allowed to continue availing the said incentive for 10 years.
+- Those availing of the 5% tax on gross earned income prior the effectivity of CREATE shall be allowed to continue availing the said incentive for ten years.